carboncrop/.github/README.md

-# 🌱 CarbonCrop GitHub Configuration

-Welcome to CarbonCrop’s central `.github` repository — home to shared GitHub config and workflows that support our mission to scale forest restoration and carbon removals using cutting-edge AI and automation.

----

 ## 🌍 About CarbonCrop

 CarbonCrop exists to **“Keep Carbon Simple”** through an AI-powered forest restoration platform.
 We help landholders, catchment groups, and businesses to: